HTTPArchive/data-pipeline/README.md

 ```

 ## Run the pipeline

 Dataflow jobs can be triggered several ways:
-- Locally using bash scripts
+- Locally using bash scripts (this can be used to test uncommited code, or code on a non-`main`` branch)
-- From the Google Cloud Console
+- From the Google Cloud Console in Dataflow section by choosing to run a flex template (this can be used to run commited code for a particular dataflow pipeline only)
-- By publishing a Pub/Sub message
+- From the Google Cloud Console in Workflow section by choosing to execute a failed `data-pipeline` workflow again (this can be used to rerun failed parts of the workflow after reason for failure is fixed)
+- By publishing a Pub/Sub message to run the whole workflow (this kicks off the whole workflow and not just the pipeline so is good for the batch kicking off jobs when done, or to rerun the whole process manually when the manifest file was not generated)

 ### Locally using the `run_*.sh` scripts